NicorDesigns/SpringJDBC/doc/DB-CONNECT-SPRING-JDBC1.md

     Create Junit5 Unit Test for Stubbed method
     Fill out the logic to use same DriverManager used in IntelliJ Add the Junit5 dependency to the POM
+    Update Maven Build to the latest for Junit 5

 ##### 5 Update Maven POMs where required